pranarkas/Decomposing-Polyhedra-into-Boxes/README.md

 - `vertices`: List of all vertices
 - `half_edges`: List of all half-edges
 - `faces`: List of all faces
+- `s` and `t`: Points between which we need to compute the shortest path

 ## DCEL Construction Methods